Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Procrastination Threshold Reinforcement Learning (PTRL)

-The PTRL is based on the Soft Actor Critic (SAC) principle and the overview of the learning algorithm is presented in Fig.\ref{fig:Learning diagram}.
-The PTRL uses two neural networks, the actor network $\rho(\hat x_t ; \psi)$ and the critic network $Q(\hat x_t, \bm \theta_t ; \phi)$, with the neural network parameters $\psi$ and $\phi$, respectively.
-The actor generates procrastination thresholds $\bm \theta_t$ based on the current state $\hat x_t$, which is then used to compute the schedule for deferrable and nondeferrable loads $\bm a_t^\theta $.
-Then we observe the household's surplus $r_t$, and the next state $\hat x_{t+1}$.
+The overview of PTRL is presented in Fig.~\ref{fig:Learning diagram}.
+PTRL uses two neural networks, the actor network $\rho(\hat {\bm x}_t ; \psi)$ and the critic network $Q(\hat {\bm x}_t, \bm \theta_t ; \phi)$, with the neural network parameters $\psi$ and $\phi$, respectively.
+The actor generates procrastination parameters $\bm \theta_t$ based on the current state $\hat {\bm x}_t$, which is then used to compute the schedule for deferrable and nondeferrable loads $\bm a_t^{\bm \theta_t}$.
+Then we observe the household's surplus $r_t$, and the next state $\hat {\bm x}_{t+1}$.
 The tuple of state, action, reward and next state is stored in the replay buffer, which is later used to update neural networks.
 The critic network takes state and procrastination thresholds as inputs and approximates the reward-to-go from that state-threshold pair (the $Q$-function).

-For the balanced exploration and exploitation, the SAC algorithm learns a stochastic policy that maximizes the cumulative reward with the entropy regularization \cite{haarnoja2018soft}.
-Despite that the optimal policy in Theorem~\ref{thm:opt2} is deterministic, the PTRL learns a stochastic policy that approximates the optimal policy.
+For the balanced exploration and exploitation, the SAC algorithm learns a stochastic policy that maximizes the cumulative reward with the entropy regularization \cite{haarnoja2018softarxiv}.
+Although the optimal policy in Theorem~\ref{thm:opt2} is deterministic, PTRL learns a stochastic policy that approximates the optimal policy.
 Here, we use the standard Gaussian reparameterization trick, in which the output of the actor network is the mean and covariance matrix of procrastination thresholds: